 An affordable and elegant option from Bike It.

 It’s a valve cap solution.
 But, rather than pairing to your phone or a display for feedback – these give a reading on the tyre.

-This doesn’t have the same level of accuracy or real time monitoring of the others on our list, but it’s a fraction of the price.
+This doesn’t have the same accuracy or real-time monitoring level as the others on our list, but it’s a fraction of the price.

-The big drawbacks are: no display and no alarm system.
-More advanced (and expensive) solutions can potentially warn you of an impending blow out or slow puncture.
+The significant drawbacks are no display and no alarm system.
+More advanced (and expensive) solutions can potentially warn you of an impending blowout or slow puncture.
 This makes them ultimately safer.
-Still, Bike It’s Pressure Valve Caps are a lot better than no TPMS solution.
+Still, Bike Its Pressure Valve Caps are much better than no TPMS solution.